Groundwater Heat Pumps

 Water has a high capacity to hold heat in relation to its volume; it readily absorbs heat and readily delivers it: it enjoys a high transfer rate.
 It is more efficient for a heat pump to exchange heat with water than air – which enables a water source heat pump to outperform an air source heat pump.
 A ground source heat pump also uses water to transfer heat from the ground to its heat pump.

 The thermal capacity and thermal inertia of water enables it to retain some of the solar heat gained in the summer through to the winter.
 Groundwater in aquifers is warmer than the air temperature on cold winter days and thus provides a more attractive input temperature to a heat pump.
+The London Aquifer maintains a steady temperature of 14°C throughout the year.

 A well engineered groundwater heat pump system has access to a large volume of water: this enables it to extract heat from a very large heat source whose temperature will not change significantly as relatively small amounts of heat are extracted from it.